Intel: Security flaws

 In early January 2018, it was reported that all Intel processors made since 1995 (besides Intel Itanium and pre-2013 Intel Atom) had been subject to two security flaws dubbed Meltdown and Spectre.

 Renewed competition and other developments (2018–present)

 Due to Intel's issues with its 10 nm process node and the company's slow processor development, the company now found itself in a market with intense competition.
 The company's main competitor, AMD, introduced the Zen microarchitecture and a new chiplet-based design to critical acclaim.
 Since its introduction, AMD, once unable to compete with Intel in the high-end CPU market, has undergone a resurgence, and Intel's dominance and market share have considerably decreased.
-In addition, Apple began to transition away from the x86 architecture and Intel processors to their own Apple silicon for their Macintosh computers in 2020.
+In addition, Apple began to transition away from the x86 architecture and Intel processors to its own Apple silicon for its Macintosh computers in 2020.
 The transition is expected to affect Intel minimally; however, it might prompt other PC manufacturers to reevaluate their reliance on Intel and the x86 architecture.